Taiko2k/Tauon/docs/usage.md

 to play a track immediately.

 - The general idea here is that you can listen to music locally while streaming from and editing another playlist (Like a DJ might).

-- If the web interface is enabled (in config.txt) listeners can see the album art of the playing track at :5000/radio

 ##### Transcoding albums (Experimental feature):